On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: A Novel Achievable D2D Coded Caching Scheme

-In the following, we present the proposed caching scheme for integer values of $t \in [K]$.
-For non-integer values of $t$, memory sharing schemes \cite{maddah2014fundamental,maddah2015decentralized,ji2016fundamental} can be used to achieve the lower convex envelope of the achievable points for $t$ integer.
+In the following, we restrict to integer values of $t \in [K]$.
+For non-integer values of $t$, the memory sharing idea \cite{maddah2014fundamental,maddah2015decentralized,ji2016fundamental} can be routinely applied to achieve the lower convex envelope of the achievable points for $t$ integer.